MNIBilly/WeatherWebsite/README.md

  - npm run build
  - npm run dev

-To the right of "Local:" you should find the link with its port, copy it and paste it into your browser
+To the right of "Local:" you should find the link with its port, copy it and paste it into your browser.